Unlocking Infinite Potential in People to

 Human Rights Impact Assessment

 As part of our human rights due diligence, we first conducted a human rights impact assessment together with external experts to identify the human rights issues within the Group that should be prioritized (salient human rights issues).
-Assessments of priority issues are also being conducted for domestic and international supply chains, and results will be disclosed in FY2024.

 To obtain an overall picture of human rights risks associated with the Group’s business activities, products, and services, we first conducted a desktop survey to uncover human rights risks in the Group’s value chain.
 In addition, as a result of the survey, we conducted a questionnaire survey of Group companies, plus interviews in countries and regions with high risks, to confirm the actual status of and issues in efforts in this area.
 Then, based on the findings of these surveys, we evaluated and prioritized each human rights issue and identified salient human rights issues within the Group.